Apply for a Nonimmigrant Visa

 How to Apply

 Make your appointment through www.ustraveldocs.com/in website or by telephoning the call center.
-Create a user account and make TWO appointments; one for finger-printing and photo at an Offsite Facilitation Center (OFC) and another for visa interview at the Embassy or Consulate.
+Create a user account and make TWO appointments; one for finger-printing and photo at a Visa Application Center (VAC) and another for visa interview at the Embassy or Consulate.

 Carry with You to the Interview: